supersonnic/aws-iot-challenge/README.md

 # AWS IoT Challenge: KinetiConnect
-This repository contais the project files for KinetiConnect: Multidimensional Motion Quantification.
-In this poject I use a number of AWS technologies to visualize 3D acceleration data.
+This repository contains the project files for KinetiConnect: Multidimensional Motion Quantification.
+In this project I use a number of AWS technologies to visualize 3D acceleration data.
 The data is collected from acceleration sensor of [Adafruit Circuit Playground](https://www.adafruit.com/product/3000) and is send to the [Onion Omega2+](https://onion.io/store/omega2p/) embedded Linux system through UART protocol.
 The AWS technologies used include [AWS IoT](https://aws.amazon.com/iot/), [AWS Kinesis](https://aws.amazon.com/kinesis/) and [AWS QuickSight](https://quicksight.aws/).

 ## Folder Structure
 * aws-iot-challenge